 About Murph: On Nov.
 21, 1986, an armed suspect who had shot a Scottsdale Police Officer and injured several other citizens in Scottsdale, fled into Tempe.
 Officer David Lewis pursued the suspect even though his patrol car had been struck by gunfire.
 During the pursuit, the suspect kidnapped 6-year-old Robbie Hughes as he was walking home from Meyer School and held him hostage.

 Sgt.
 Ralph Tranter tried to rescue the boy.
-He was shot in the face with and yet still managed to locate the young hostage and drag the hostage to safety.
+He was shot in the face and yet still managed to locate the young hostage and drag the hostage to safety.
 Officer Carlos Araiza sent his police dog, Murph, into the home to confront the suspect while other members of the tactical team forced entry through the front door.
 Murph was shot by the suspect and later died of his wounds.

 Officers Les Gray, Gary Lindberg and Tom Stubbs, entered the dark home through the front door.
 A few moments later, Officer Gray encountered the suspect in a hallway.
 The suspect fired one round from a handgun which struck Officer Gray in the right hand and right bicep.
 Gray returned fire, striking the suspect in the chest.
 The suspect died from his wounds.